jun-eau/Slipstream/README.md

 This project is open source (see `LICENSE` file).

-It's a derivative of [RocketLeagueLauncher](https://github.com/LittleScripterBoy/RocketLeagueLauncher) by **LittleScripterBoy**.
-Original project was unlicensed; an [issue](https://github.com/LittleScripterBoy/RocketLeagueLauncher/issues/1) requests a permissive license.
-Slipstream is distributed in good faith.
+It's a derivative of [RocketLeagueLauncher](https://github.com/LittleScripterBoy/RocketLeagueLauncher); special thanks to **LittleScripterBoy** for releasing the original work under The Unlicense.